lenewsad/IntuneEDU/IntuneEDU/get-started/admin-tasks.md

 ms.service:
 ms.technology:
 ms.assetid: 50bd115f-a167-456a-910d-8f31ec17a422
+searchScope:
+ - IntuneEDU

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+#ms.reviewer:
+#ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

-# Administrative tasks for Intune for Education
+# Admin tasks for Intune for Education

 Intune for Education administrators can perform certain tasks to improve management.

 ## Settings
 Certain settings affect all users and devices you have under Intune management.
 Intune for Education refers to these as **tenant settings**.
 Only Intune for Education administrators can see or change these settings.